neeraja-m/neeraja-m/README.md

 📊 Skilled in data processing and analysis using Tableau and Excel.

-🌐 Most passionate about frontend development and creating engaging user interfaces
+🌐 Most passionate about frontend development and creating engaging user interfaces.

 🚀 Open to collaborations and exploring new opportunities in the tech industry.